youennf/audio-session/explainer.md

 ### Goals

- * **A site should be able to manage its own audio session and focus focus.**
-   If a site wishes to manage its own audio focus then the user agent should not automatically manage it.
-   This would be used on a site where the default user agent audio focus logic is not appropriate (a media site where we switch tracks) or supported (e.g. WebAudio, WebRTC sites).
  * **A site should be able to define how audio streams will interact with the platform.**
    This is where it can be annoying where two tabs play audio at the same time.
    However, in some cases it may be appropriate to play the two audio streams on top of each other (e.g. a transient ping).
+ * **A site should be able to manage its own audio session and focus.**
+   If a site wishes to manage its own audio focus (when to restart playing once unsuspended for instance) then the user agent should not automatically manage it.
+   This would be used on a site where the default user agent audio focus logic is not appropriate (a media site where we switch tracks) or supported (e.g. WebAudio, WebRTC sites).
  * **A site should be able to determine its own audio session state.**
    A site should be notified if its audio session state changes.
    This is so sites that are manually managing focus can be aware of their current state.